AmazeeLabs/silverback-mono/docs/features/sections/README.md

 composer require drupal/ckeditor5_sections:"8.x-1.x-dev as 1.0"
 ```

+See [Composer documentation](https://getcomposer.org/doc/articles/aliases.md#require-inline-alias) for more information on using aliases.

 ### CKEditor5 packages

 Apart from the packages provided by CKSource, this module uses three packages